 The 5-inch Google Pixel 2 display looks superb for Full HD, but it’s also uninspiring at the same time.
 It’s bright and colorful, though not as rich as a best-in-class Samsung smartphone screen.

 The display works okay with Google Daydream, but it’s less than ideal given the fact that you can see individual pixels at 1080p.
-The headset really calls for a Quad HD display from the Pixel 2 XL.
+The headset really calls for the Quad HD display from the Pixel 2 XL.